 Since all moving parts are set to activate on one click, this chart should be used to run passively in the background as the presenter speaks.
 You can have more dots enter the the screen by placing them under the rim of the radar screen and setting a time delay of a few seconds.
 This will ensure that more dots enter the radar screen as the existing dots travel toward the center of the screen.
 Some of the dots are formatted with a 1- to 5-second delay, and some are formatted to repeat.
 These dots were chosen randomly so that a random visual effect is achieved.

-Subscribers can download a PowerPoint 2003 version of the Chart of the Month (See link at top of page -200kb).
+Subscribers can download a PowerPoint 2003 version of the Power Chart (See link at top of page -200kb).
 Take a look at the animation formatting.
 Remove the outer rim from the animation example to get at the layers so you can get a really good look at the layering and animation.

 The dots don't necessarily have to move in this type of chart.
 To use animated highlighting segment, follow these steps.

 - Count the number of segments in the "pie."